rolandjansky/athena/Trigger/TriggerCommon/TriggerMenuMT/python/HLTMenuConfig/Bjet/docs/bjet_configuration.md

      In the log-files this step can be recognised by its name "Step2_bjet".
 It is called "Step2" as the first step is the jet-reconstruction.

 3. [BjetMenuSequence](https://gitlab.cern.ch/atlas/athena/-/blob/master/Trigger/TriggerCommon/TriggerMenuMT/python/HLTMenuConfig/Bjet/BjetMenuSequences.py)\
      This file assembles all reconstruction algorithms into the bjet sequence mentioned above.
 As input it requires only the name of the jet-collection.
+In this way the code can be run for "EMTopo" and "EMPFlow" jet-collections.
 In the end a '*MenuSequence*' is being returned.
 A '*MenuSequence*' consits of three parts: '*InputMaker*', '*Sequence*' and '*Hypo*'.
     - **InputMaker**\
       The **InputMaker** defines the environement in which the **sequence** will be executed.\
       At first an event view is being created for every Region-of-Interest (RoI, `outputRoIName = "HLT_Roi_Bjet"`)